paperswithcode/releasing-research-code/README.md

 This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).

-> 📋Optional: include a graphic explaining your approach or main result along with a brief summary.
+> 📋Optional: include a graphic explaining your approach/main result and the bibtex entry

 ## Requirements